‘Divorce Monday’ was busy again this year, which is something we have come to expect.

 The fifth and final step requires the Court to assess whether the overall outcome is just and equitable – or, as I call it, ‘Did we get it right?’.
 This is where the parties need to consider issues like whether they have reached an agreement that balances the parties’ respective access to cash assets, property and superannuation and if the overall division is equitable.

 So, the more complicated the financial structures, the more complex the needs of any children, whether a business was started before or during a relationship, the length of the relationship, whether someone won the lotto or received an inheritance or had a gambling problem – these all impact on how the property pool will be divided.

-While Jeff and Mackenzie Bezos may have more wealth than anyone else on the planet, that doesn’t mean the process of working out how to divide that wealth is any different from how we would approach separation for you.
+While Jeff and Mackenzie Benzos may have had more wealth than almost anyone else on the planet, that doesn’t mean the process of working out how to divide that wealth is any different from how we would approach separation for you.

 As with all business owners or investors experiencing separation, Jeff and Mackenzie will have to consider how best to ensure stability when running companies and maintain shareholder confidence.
 As with all parents experiencing separation, they will have to navigate how to tell their children they are divorcing and how to manage their reactions.